The bare minimum skeleton frame to start a website with HTML.

 Normalize.css is a good option.

-Include jQuery library
+Include jQuery library (optional)

 Google generously provides hosted libraries

-js/script.js are acceptable paths.
+js/scripts.js are acceptable paths.

 Use the latest Internet Explorer rendering mode (optional)